opdavies/talks/taking-flight-with-tailwind-css/sections/usage.rst

 Benefits
 ========

-- You aren't wasting time and energy inventing class names
+- You don't waste time and energy inventing class names.
+- No switching between CSS and HTML files.
-- Your CSS stops growing
+- Your CSS stops growing.
-- Making changes feels safer
+- Making changes feels (and is) safer.

 .. raw:: pdf